-First Capital is one of Canada's leading developers, owners and operators of mixed-use urban real estate in Canada's most densely populated neighbourhoods.
-First Capital's focus is on creating thriving neighbourhoods that create value for businesses, residents, communities and our investors.
+First Capital is a leading developer, owner and manager of mixed-use real estate located in Canada's most densely populated cities.
+First Capital's focus is on creating thriving urban neighbourhoods to generate value for businesses, residents, communities and our investors.